cosmo0/mame-retroarch-bezel-converter/index.md

 - `--overwrite` to overwrite existing files
 - `--scan-bezel` to scan transparent pixels in the images instead of relying on the cfg/lay files
-- `--debug path/to/debug` to see the result of the conversion (it creates an image with a red square where the screen will be)
+- `--output-debug path/to/debug` to see the result of the conversion (it creates an image with a red square where the screen will be)
 - `--margin 10` to add or remove a 10px margin (positive value to crop a bit of the screen)
 - `--threads 4` to use 4 threads